 Preface

 The names Aryeh Tartakower, Aryeh Kubovy, Jacob Robinson, and Benjamin Akzin are unfamiliar to the public.
-Neither do they feature much in scholarship on the formation of the state of Israel or on American Jewry in the first half of the 20th century.
+Nor do they feature much in scholarship on the formation of the state of Israel or on American Jewry in the first half of the 20th century.

 Yet the long days I spent in various archives and the many hours during which I peered at the computer screen revealed a very different story.
 These figures continually cropped up in the context of the most dramatic events linked to Jewish life during the first half of the twentieth century in the USA and in Israel.

 The personal archives of Tartakower, Kubovy, Robinson and Akzin, along with documents related to them found in the archives of various organizations, constitute a priceless treasure for the historian.
 These men deliberated, struggled, and operated during the most dramatic period in modern Jewish existence.
 Their stories teach us historians how important it is to examine the “second level” of political activists and organizations, and not only the top echelon of political leadership.
 Perusal of the personal archives of the historical figures featured in the book reveals that they are less well ordered than the official archives of leaders such as David Ben-Gurion, Haim Weizmann, Abba Hillel Silver, or Steven Wise.
 We may assume that our protagonists themselves collected and put their documents in order, without an intermediary administrative layer, which means that the material remained virtually uncensored.
 The perspective of those who actually did the job is refreshing and innovative and displays events that appeared cut and dried in a new light.
 The documents of the book’s protagonists reveal that owing to their relatively short sojourns in the USA they felt rather alienated from American society and from the Jewish community in particular, despite the important roles they played in leading Jewish organizations.
-It is precisely this sense of alienation and marginalization that emerges from their documents and writings that affords us a fascinating perspective on fundamental issues relating to the US Jewish community in general and to the intricate inter-relationship between the US Diaspora and the Jewish society in Palestine and Israel.
+It is precisely this sense of alienation and marginalization emerging from their documents and writings that affords us a fascinating perspective on fundamental issues relating to the US Jewish community in general and to the intricate inter-relationship between the US Diaspora and the Jewish society in Palestine and Israel.

 The debate on these issues is not confined to the historical events of the first half of the twentieth century and remains highly relevant to this day.
 Our four protagonists adopted a complex world view.
-While they supported the founding of a Jewish state and viewed this as the most important event in modern Jewish life, they did not consider a Jewish state to override all else and favored the continuation of Jewish life in the Diaspora alongside the state of Israel.
+While they supported the founding of a Jewish state and viewed this as the most important event in modern Jewish life, they did not consider the Jewish state to override all else and favored the continuation of Jewish life in the Diaspora alongside the state of Israel.
 They believed that the Jewish Diaspora was far more than a negligible offshoot of sovereign Jewish existence in the land of Israel and constituted a viable political and organizational entity that maintained a nuanced and significant reciprocal relationship with the state of Israel.